Where and When the Walk Begins

 There is a grassy area across the street from registration on Park Avenue where you and your Corgi(s) may hang out before the Walk begins.

 Both Oregon Humane Society and Corgi Rescue will have information tables there and the Corgi Club will have Pembroke and Cardigan breeders available to answer any questions you may have.

-Pearl Bakery donates 20% of all purchases made on the day of the Walk to Oregon Humane Society, so please stop by and purchase a cup of coffee and a delicious treat to nibble while you walk.
+Pearl Bakery makes a donation on the day of the Walk to Oregon Humane Society, so please stop by and purchase a cup of coffee and a delicious treat to nibble while you walk.
 The Pearl Bakery is located at 102 NW 9th Avenue, at NW 9th and NW Couch Street, a few blocks south of where the Walk begins.
 Please tell them you are participating in the Corgi Walk.

 Mid-Walk Hydration Station for the Corgis

 A hydration station is set up midway through the Walk for the Corgis.
 It also is a popular spot for them to hang out and visit with one another before continuing on the Walk.
 Zupan’s Markets donates the water for the hydration station while volunteers from Corgi Rescue and Oregon Humane Society oversee the station.

 There are bottles of water for every registrant.
 These are available at the registration table.